On mixing enhancement by secondary baroclinic vorticity in shock-bubble interaction: Faster mixing decay in VD SBI

-Figures \ref{fig: mixing time}(b-e) validate the similar growth trend in scalar dissipation $\chi$ and normalised maximum concentration $\overline{Y}$ at different shock Mach numbers.
-For higher shock Mach number, mixing continues a shorter time for VD SBI and PS SBI due to the higher compression and larger circulation.
+Figures \ref{fig: mixing time}(b-e) validate the similar growth trend in scalar dissipation $\chi$ and normalised maximum concentration $\overline{Y}$ for different shock Mach numbers.
+For higher shock Mach number, mixing continues to require a shorter time for both VD SBI than for PS SBI due to the higher compression and larger circulation.
 Interestingly, the differences between PS and VD SBI for all Mach numbers start from the second stage, the dissipation decrease in VD SBI, which leads to the shorter mixing time in VD SBI than the one in PS SBI.
-The maximum concentration $\overline{Y}$ decrease faithfully tracks the beginning of the steady diffusion stage in both VD SBI and PS SBI.
-Figure \ref{fig: mixing time} shows the mixing time by dashed lines (VD SBI) and dash-dot lines (PS SBI) when $\overline{Y}=0.97$, as tabulated in table \ref{tab: t_m}.
-Since the faster mixing is closely related to the scalar dissipation decrease in VD SBI when the SBV of Br structure forms, the SBV production mechanism and its effect on mixing are revealed in the next section.
+The differences of $\chi$ peaks behaviour between PS and VD SBI of other Mach numbers are further explained in appendix~\ref{App: SDR evolu}, which shows similar mechanism with that of $Ma=2.4$ case.